anishhgoel/dating_preference_algo/README.md

 #Things to work on:

 - when a user wants to change location, we want to make sure that the combination of city, state, country is valid

+- for gender, only 3 brooad groups are there. need an option to be more specific

+- same for sexuality, need to add more groups